lilytang2017/semeval2020/README.md

 - cosimlex_en.csv: gold labels
 - lmms_1024.bert-large-cased.txt: pre-calculated average vectors for word senses, from Loureiro et al. (2019)

+The word sense vectors can be obtained from: https://github.com/danlou/lmms

 Start the script with Python 3.7.6 using 'python corrmodel.v2.py" on the terminal.